mvakde/mvakde.github.io/_pages/about.md

 ---
 Hi there!
 I'm Mithil.
 I graduated from IIT Bombay with a B.Tech in Engineering Physics.
-I'm currently a builder / researcher at [LossFunk](https://lossfunk.com/) where I am trying to crack [ARC-AGI](http://arcprize.org/) and spin the result into a company.
+I'm a builder at [LossFunk](https://lossfunk.com/) where I am trying to crack [ARC-AGI](http://arcprize.org/) and spin the result into a company.

 ---
 Here's my [blog](/blog/)